ChadKreutzer/chad_kreutzer/jekyll_blog/_posts/2017-3-31-Introduction-to-Design-Patterns.md

   creditlink:
 ---

 [Design Patterns: Elements of Reuseable Object-Oriented Software](https://www.amazon.com/gp/product/0201633612/ref=as_li_tl?ie=UTF8&tag=chadkreutzer-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0201633612&linkId=868c3a314f3c8199a22c226b2dad8037), also known as "The Gang of Four," is a seminal book in the coding world.
-Since I've been working in Ruby and Ruby is an object oriented language, I thought it would behove me to learn how to do it right.
+Since I've been working in Ruby and Ruby is an object oriented language, I thought it would behoove me to learn how to do it right.
 And what better way to do that than sharing it with others?
 This will be a series on the different design patterns cataloged in the book.

 Since twenty-three is an awful lot, I'll start with the eight recommended in the Guide to Readers section: